 What does a workshop cost?

 A fee will be calculated for each workshop, based on an hourly rate per officer in attendance, and will include any preparation time and writing up / checking of the final report.
 The more officers that attend and the more complex the issues to be discussed are, the higher the costs are likely to be.

 The average cost for a workshop with 5 specialist officers attending, is approximately £1,000.

 A breakdown of the fee proposal can be provided on request.

 How do I arrange a workshop?

-Speak to your planning case officer, if they are in agreement that a workshop would be beneficial, they will suggest which officers should attend, and ask the Consultancy Team to contact you to arrange the meeting at a mutually agreeable date.
+If they are in agreement that a workshop would be beneficial, they will suggest which officers should attend and ask the Consultancy Team to contact you to arrange the meeting at a mutually agreeable date.

 Will I get any written feedback?